simDW-510/simDW-510/README.md

 ## Hi there 👋

 Some would say this profile lacks...
-COMMITment.
+COMMITment;
+But I just cannot PUSH myself to do more.
+Sorry.